nick-cochran/CSE428S-Lab2/README.md

 - The previous lab instructed me to print the hands and deal the hands inside of the play method, but I felt it important to note that I did this slightly differently.
-In order to properly print the board before the state of the board changed, I called the printBoard method inside of the deal method.
+In order to properly print the board before the state of the board changed, I called the print_board method inside of the deal method.

 ### CardSet Copy Constructor